bbc/newslabs-docs/docs/Triplestore.md

 Examples for all of these can be found in the Postman collection referenced above.

+##### NOTE: All before / after date parameters can be entered as an ISO68601 Date or DateTime, eg YYYY-MM-DD, YYYY-MM-DDThh:mm:ssZ, YYYY-MM-DDThh:mm:ss.nnnZ

 ### 1. GET a concept from the knowledge base
 ##### Gets a Thing from the knowledge base, and the most recent creative works tagged with it.